top of page

 Let dry and then remove the balloon and cardboard inside.

-Cut out black eyes and glue on.
+Cut out black eyes out of paper and glue them on.

 Ebba thought my eyes made the ghost look a little too scary so she chose "googly eyes" with long black eyelashes instead (we cut the eyelashes out of paper).
-Then she also wanted red hearts on the cheek of her ghost because then it is clear that it is a kind ghost ;)
+Then she also wanted red hearts on the cheek of her ghost because then it is clear that it is a kind ghost ;) How cute?
+Then all you have to do is to insert a battery-powered light loop inside and they will glow so nicely when it's dark!

 Thank you Panduro for this great tip on Halloween crafts!